-- Paper, pencils or pens - Written directions, paper
+- Paper, pencils or pens

+- Copies of Written Directions

+- Paper

-- 1. Review key points on objectivity on the next page.
-Partners will do an observation exercise.
-One partner will be given a written direction to complete an activity.
-The other partner will observe and take objective notes on what he or she sees and hears. - 2.
-The acting partner will read one cut-out direction provided on page 17 and will act out the directions to complete the activity.
-Do not let the observer partner see the directions or explain the activity to the observer. - 3.
-The observing partner will begin the observation process immediately.
-They will observe and record their observations. - 4.
+- Explain that the group will be doing an observation exercise.
+Half of the group will be given written directions on completing an activity.
+The other half will observe and take notes on what they see and hear.
+Form teams of two - one actor and one observer in each team. - 2.
+Distribute cut-out copies of the written directions provided on page 17.
+Give one direction to the acting partner in each team.
+This person will complete the activity.
+Emphasize that acting partners are to read their directions without letting the observers see the directions or have an explanation of what they are doing. - 3.
+Ask the observing partner to begin the observation process immediately.
+They will observe and objectively record what they see and hear. - 4.
 Allow 5 to 10 minutes for acting out, observing, and recording what is observed. - 5.
-After the activities have been completed and observers have completed recording their observations, trade documents with your partner (directions and observation records).
+After the activities have been completed and observers have completed recording their observations, have each team member trade documents with their partner (directions and observation records).

-- 6. Review and discuss the observation note with your partner.
-Answer the following questions: - Was the observation record objective? - What assures you that the note is objective? - Are there interpretive views or value judgments? - What characteristics indicate interpretation or value judgments? - 7.
-If necessary, work with your partner to rewrite the observation record to eliminate language that contains possible interpretation or values.
+- 6. Have team members review and discuss the observation notes that describe the assigned activity.
+Have each team answer the following questions: - Was the observation record objective? - What assures you that the note is objective? - Are there interpretive views or value judgments? - What characteristics indicate interpretation or value judgments? - 7.
+Have partners work together to rewrite the observation to eliminate language that contains possible interpretation or values. - 8.
+Show one or more of the observation vignettes (at the end of the video or DVD menu labeled buttons).
+Have staff take anecdotal notes and review them with others.

-Understand that objectivity is the ability to see and describe something or someone without any preconceived ideas or prejudices.
-Objective observations do not include the observer's preconceived notions, ideas or expectations.
+Explain that objectivity is the ability to see and describe something or someone without any preconceived ideas or prejudices.
+Objective observations do not include the observer's perceptions, ideas or expectations on what it all means.

 - Objectivity means that you record only what you actually see and hear. - Use clear, descriptive words to build an image of exactly what you perceived. - Recognize that everyone has biases and values that influence observations, often without even being consciously aware of their effects.
 It is natural.
-However, writing objective observational notes will ensure that collected observations provide a fair and accurate snapshot of children's skills and behaviors. - Work on reserving interpretations and value judgments until you reflect on all the observation notes, work samples, journals, and other evidence collected over time to summarize and evaluate children's progress.
+However, writing objective observational notes will ensure that collected observations provide a fair and accurate snapshot of children's growth and development. - Work on reserving interpretations and value judgments until you reflect on all the observation notes, work samples, journals and other evidence collected over time to summarize and evaluate children's progress.

 Print your last name upside down and your first name backward on a blank sheet of paper.
 Fold a sheet of paper into a paper airplane.
 Experiment with the plane's flight design.
 Tear a sheet of paper into the following shapes: a circle, square and triangle.
 Tell someone in the group about a recent adventure.
 Make a drawing of your favorite literature character.
-Write the recipe and steps to I your favorite dish.
+Write the recipe and steps to your favorite dish.
 Give someone directions to the closest hospital emergency room.
 Sing the lyrics to the Star Spangled Banner.
 Draw a map of your community, labeling areas of interest.
 Complete and repeat this series of movements: jump in place, clap your hands, slap your knees, snap your fingers, turn around.
 Repeat.